Asteroid attack? Astronomers ponder fourth close pass of 2017

 This latest narrow shave comes just a few days after the closest such flyby in months, prompting observers and some astronomers to wonder if the apparent blitz of tiny planetoids could be more than mere coincidence.

-According to astronomer Paul Cox at the Slooh observatory, the apparent bursts of small, close-approaching asteroids first seen just before buzzing us initially sparked discussion in 2016.
+According to astronomer Paul Cox at the Slooh observatory, the apparent bursts of small, close-approaching asteroids first spotted just before buzzing us initially sparked discussion in 2016.

 "One possibility sprang to mind -- that these clusters of smaller asteroids making close approaches to Earth over relatively short periods of time were in fact the fragments from larger asteroids that had broken up," Cox said via email.
 "However, when we reviewed the orbits of each of the asteroids, we found no correlation between them - showing clearly they weren't associated in any way."